algonquindesign-grads/2021/_students/garzon-cindy.md

 intro_text: |
    Hi!
 My name is Cindy Garzon, I am from Colombia and am currently based in Ottawa, Canada.
 I discovered that graphic design is my true passion.
 quote_text: |
-  No masterpiece was ever created by a lazy artist.
+  “No masterpiece was ever created by a lazy artist.”
 quote_author: |
   — Salvador Dalí
 portfolio_image1: "/projects/garzon-cindy-project-1.jpg"